 If a person’s body has a fishy smell, they may have trimethylaminuria.
-This is a rare disorder in which the body cannot break down the chemical trimethylamine.
+This is a genetic rare disorder in which the body cannot break down the chemical trimethylamine.
+It is sometimes called fish odor syndrome.

 Trimethylamine has a very strong smell, similar to that of rotting fish.
 In people with trimethylaminuria, trimethylamine builds up in the body, causing it to give off a strong fishlike odor, although it can be described as smelling like other things.